David-Lanzz/David-Lanzz/README.md

 -  <a href='lanzzd191@gmail.com' ><img src = './images/email.png' style="width:2rem;height: 2rem;" alt='email'></a>
 - <a href='https://www.linkedin.com/in/lanzz-david-378b9a250/' ><img src = './images/linkedin.png' style="width:2rem;height: 2rem;" alt='linkedin'></a>

-### Feel free to reach out to me If you have any questions of If you'd like to collaborate on a project.
+### Feel free to reach out to me If you have any questions or If you'd like to collaborate on a project.